-\paragraph{Contributions.} (i) We introduce \textbf{FairJudge}, a lightweight, label-constrained, abstention-capable judging protocol for social-attribute prediction and prompt–image alignment. (ii) We contribute two new resources—\textbf{\textsc{DIVERSIFY}} and \textbf{\textsc{DIVERSIFY-Professions}}—that probe culturally situated attributes and occupational grounding beyond face-visible cues. (iii) We provide a comprehensive evaluation across \textsc{FairFace}, \textsc{PaTA}, \textsc{FairCoT}, \textsc{DIVERSIFY} (gender, race, age, religion, culture, disability) and \textsc{IdenProf}, \textsc{FairCoT-Professions}, \textsc{DIVERSIFY-Professions} (alignment), showing consistent gains over CLIP and DeepFace, with the largest margins where contextual reasoning matters. (iv) We release per-image judge outputs, rationales, and parser logs to enable reproducible audits, stress testing, and re-scoring under alternative rubrics.
+\paragraph{Contributions.} (i) We introduce \textbf{FairJudge}, an abstention-aware, evidence-reporting judging protocol for fairness-sensitive social-attribute prediction, profession grounding, and prompt--image alignment. (ii) We contribute two new resources --- \textbf{\textsc{DIVERSIFY}} and \textbf{\textsc{DIVERSIFY-Professions}} --- designed to probe social attributes and occupational grounding beyond strictly face-visible cues. \textsc{DIVERSIFY} includes broader prompt diversity in scene and cultural context; however, these aspects are treated as exploratory corpus coverage rather than labeled evaluation dimensions in our main experiments. (iii) We provide a comprehensive evaluation across \textsc{FairFace}, \textsc{PaTA}, \textsc{FairCoT}, and \textsc{DIVERSIFY} for gender, race, age, religion, and disability, and across \textsc{IdenProf}, \textsc{FairCoT-Professions}, and \textsc{DIVERSIFY-Professions} for profession correctness and alignment, showing consistent gains over CLIP and DeepFace, with the largest margins where contextual reasoning matters. (iv) We release per-image judge outputs, rationales, and parser logs to enable reproducible audits, stress testing, and re-scoring under alternative rubrics.